 One of the most unique things about San Diego is how perfectly it’s situated — sparkling sea on one side and grandiose mountain ranges on the other.
 If you’re looking for a challenging walk up a gnarly hill that encompasses both of those views (plus the downtown skyline and Mission Bay), look no further than Mount Soledad.
 Yes, a walk up Mount Soledad is especially great during the sunrise or sunset, but it is no joke (we said gnarly for a reason).
 You’ll gain almost 1,000 feet of elevation over 1.5 miles by the time you reach the top.
 But trust us — it’s worth it!

 If you are a romantic or an adventure-seeker, a walk at Sunset Cliffs is for you.
-A great date spot, walking along Sunset Cliffs offers an unbeatable view of the sunset.
-Fitt Tip: walk during the October and November months to see San Diego’s most colorful sunsets.
+A great date spot, walking along the cliffs offers an unbeatable view — and not just at sunset.
+Yet, if you walk during the October and November months, you will see San Diego’s most colorful sunsets.
 During those two months, the sky is known to turn all of the best shades of orange, yellow, pink, red, and purple.
-Bonus: If watching the sunset on a date doesn’t sound thrilling enough, Sunset Cliffs offers more.
+Bonus: if watching the sunset on a date doesn’t sound thrilling enough, Sunset Cliffs offers more.
 Go exploring and cool off in the ocean water in some of the exquisite caves beneath the cliffs.
 But remember: no cliff jumping!
 The lifeguards don’t like that.

 It’s a well-known fact that San Diegans are obsessed with dogs!
-If you’re looking for a spot to take your four-legged friend (or friends… why stop at just one?) out for a walk, La Jolla Shores is one of the best places you can walk with your dog.
+If you’re looking for a spot to take your four-legged friend (or friends…) out for a walk, La Jolla Shores is one of the best places you can walk with your dog.
 A relatively flat area, La Jolla Shores is lined with majestic palm trees and presents a relaxed and calming vibe.
-It’s a perfect casual weekend morning stroll that can undoubtedly start your weekend off right.
+It’s a perfect casual morning stroll that can undoubtedly start any day off right.